Frequently Asked Questions

 Customers have a wide range of options when it comes to making payments.
 These payment options include credit/debit cards, PayPal, bank wires and paper checks and of US Currency.

 We currently accept payments made with any credit cards or debit cards accepted by PayPal.

 Is there a discount for paying with cash, paper checks or bank wires?

 Yes, customers who pay with cash or paper checks are eligible for a 2.75% discount off of the listed credit cards, debit cards or PayPal price.
 All of our prices have a 2.75% discount already applied

 What security do you have to protect your customers from credit card fraud?

 All Credit card purchases are processed through PayPal.
 In order to reduce incidents of fraud on PayPal and to protect our customers from any fraudulent credit card activity, all credit/debit card orders are manually screened prior to acceptance.
 This involved verification of a valid NC Driver’s License or identity card before any in store acceptance of the card for purchases.

-For online transactions, all customers are required to create and use a “PayPal Verified Shipping Address.”
+For online or off site transactions, all customers are required to create and use a “PayPal Verified Shipping Address.”
 Customers whose shipping addresses have not been verified by PayPal will not be permitted to make their purchases.
 Any attempts to provide an alternate mailing address will result in the delay or cancellation of your order.